-Other Current Public Boards:
+Other Public Boards:

-Cognition Therapeutics (since 2021); eMagin Corp. (since 2014); Orion Energy Systems, Inc. (since 2017)
+Cognition Therapeutics (since 2021); Orion Energy Systems, Inc. (since 2017); eMagin Corp.
+(2014-2023)

 Experience: Ms. Richstone served as the Chief Financial Officer of several public and private companies between 1989 and 2012, including Rohr Aerospace, a Fortune 500 aerospace company.
-From 2002 to 2004, Ms. Richstone was the President and Chief Executive Officer of the Entrepreneurial Resources Group, an executive management firm.
+From 2002 to 2004, she was the President and Chief Executive Officer of the Entrepreneurial Resources Group, an executive management firm.
 Her operating experience was predominantly at technology companies including computer hardware, software, telecommunications, and semiconductor companies.
-From 2004 until its sale in 2007, Ms. Richstone served as the financial expert on the board of directors of American Power Conversion, an S&P 500 company.
-Ms. Richstone has prior experience on both public and private boards and currently serves on the board of the National Association of Corporate Directors (NACD) in New England, as well as other non-profit organizations.
-Ms. Richstone was awarded the first annual Distinguished Director Award from the American College of Corporate Directors in 2013.
-She was named as an NACD Board Leadership Fellow in 2018 and as a Top 100 Director in 2020, signifying that she has demonstrated her commitment to the highest level of leadership in the boardroom.
-Ms. Richstone holds an Executive Master's Certification in Director Governance from the American College of Corporate Directors.
+Ms. Richstone serves on the board of the National Association of Corporate Directors (NACD) in New England, as well as other non-profit organizations.
+She was named as an NACD Board Leadership Fellow in 2018, a Top 100 Director in 2020, and became NACD Director Certified in 2024.
+Ms. Richstone was awarded the first annual Distinguished Director Award from the American College of Corporate Directors (ACCD) in 2013 and holds an Executive Master's Certification in Director Governance from the ACCD.